cobianzo/wp-env-sidebar-related-article/README.md

 `node .github/scripts/build-plugin.js`

-will create `aside-related-article-block.zip` in the root folder
+will create `aside-related-article-block.zip` in the root folder, ready for distribution

 # Troubles